 Nimmi Ramanujam

-Nirmala (Nimmi) Ramanujam is the Robert W. Carr Professor of Biomedical Engineering, Professor of Cancer Pharmacology and Cancer Biology, and Global Health at Duke University.
-She founded the Center for Global Women’s Health Technologies (GWHT) in 2013 to reshape women’s health through technology innovation.
-Her translation program in cervical and breast cancer has brought together multiple partners across U.S. and international academic institutions, hospitals, companies, non-governmental organizations, and ministries of health.
+Nirmala (“Nimmi”) Ramanujam is the Robert W. Carr Professor of Biomedical Engineering and Professor of Cancer Pharmacology, Cancer Biology, and Global Health at Duke University.
+In 2013, she founded the Center for Global Women’s Health Technologies (GWHT) to advance technology-driven solutions for women’s health.
+Her work leads translational cervical and breast cancer research that brings together academic institutions, hospitals, industry partners, and non-governmental organizations in the United States and around the world.
+Across both disease areas, her research emphasizes the translation of engineering innovation into real-world clinical impact, with a focus on equitable and sustainable cancer care.

 Unless otherwise indicated, scholarly articles published by Duke faculty members are made available here with a CC-BY-NC (Creative Commons Attribution Non-Commercial) license, as enabled by the Duke Open Access Policy.
 If you wish to use the materials in ways not already permitted under CC-BY-NC, please consult the copyright owner.
 Other materials are made available here through the author’s grant of a non-exclusive license to make their work openly accessible.